-Community Tra insition Planning Service 1.
-This service must be available 7 days a week (if the state hospital/qualifying facility discharges or releases 7 days a week).
-Accessibility 2.
+Community Transition Planning f.
+Consumer Support Services Service Accessibility This service must be available 7 days a week (if the state hospital/qualifying facility discharges or releases 7 days a week).
 This service may be delivered via telemedicine technology or via telephone conferencing.
-Reporting and Billing Requirements 1.
-2. The modifier on Procedure Code indicates setting from which the consumer is transitioning.
+Reporting and Billing Requirements The modifier on Procedure Code indicates setting from which the individual is transitioning.
 There must be a minimum of one face-to-face with the individual prior to release from hospital or qualifying facility in order to bill for any telephone contacts.
-1. A documented Community Transition Plan for: Documentation a.
-Individuals with a length of stay greater than 60 days; or Requirements b.
-Individuals readmitted within 30 days of discharge.
-2. Documentation of all face-to-face and telephone contacts and a description of progress with Community Transition Plan implementation and outcomes.
+Documentation Requirements A documented Community Transition Plan for: Individuals with a length of stay greater than 60 days; or Individuals readmitted within 30 days of discharge.
+Documentation of all face-to-face and telephone contacts and a description of progress with Community Transition Plan implementation and outcomes.